null-dev/RevProx/README.md

 RevProx can also be used to expose webdav servers as regular web servers.
 RevProx can authenticate to the webdav server on behalf of clients.
 RevProx will also generate a directory listing since some webdav servers will not generate one themselves.

 To use RevProx-Webdav, follow the instructions in the Usage section, replacing the download command with: `wget "https://raw.githubusercontent.com/null-dev/RevProx/master/proxy-webdav.php"`.

+Caveat: RevProx-Webdav will only generate directory listings if the URL ends in a slash (since it is not able to differentiate between directories and files from just the URL otherwise).